chasingtheflow/VBA-Utilities/README.md

 * Creating pivot tables easily from VBA
 * Assorted other helper functions and subroutines

-These Utilities are provided as is and with no warranty.
+These utilities are provided as is and with no warranty.
 They've proved useful to me in expediting my work in Excel VBA, hopefully they prove useful.